FHA Streamline Refi Guidelines & Mortgage Rates

 The 5 Incredibly Simple Rules For FHA Streamline Refinance Approval

-The FHA Streamline Refinance approval process is streamlined, which is a mortgage term defined as less paperwork for the borrower and fewer verifications performed by the lender.
+The FHA Streamline Refinance approval process is streamlined, which means that there’s less paperwork for the borrower, and fewer verifications for the lender.

-With the FHA Streamline Refinance, the streamlined approval process is about as streamlined as streamlined can get.
+With the FHA’s version of the streamlined loan, the approval process is about as streamlined as streamlined can get.

 Official FHA mortgage guidelines state that income, asset, and credit checks can be skipped; that appraisals of homes aren’t necessary; and, that it doesn’t matter whether a home has lost or gained value over time.